retransmit/prism/README.md

 # Retransmit

-Retransmit is a broker that integrates data from multiple backend microservices and exposes them at HTTP endpoints.
+Retransmit is a broker that integrates data from multiple backend microservices and exposes them at HTTP endpoints or via WebSockets.
 For example, GET /users might need to fetch data from the 'user service' as well as the 'friends service'.
 Retransmit will create a response by contacting both services and merging their responses.
 If any of the requests to backend services fail, Retransmit can inform the other services so that a rollback can be performed.

-As of now, Retransmit can talk to backend services via HTTP as well as Redis pub-sub.
+As of now, Retransmit can talk to backend services via HTTP as well as Redis pub-sub (which has streaming super powers).
 Here's a diagram:

 ![Retransmit Diagram](https://user-images.githubusercontent.com/241048/82422447-140c0b80-9aa0-11ea-9caa-2b9c65839029.png)

+For clients connecting via WebSockets, Retransmit can stream data coming from Redis pub-sub backends (explained further down).

 ## Installation